“For breath is life, so if you breathe well you will live long on earth.” – Sanskrit Proverb

 A smart, low-cost, and robust oxygen concentrator designed specifically for the challenges of the context.

-A functional prototype of the concentrator has been built and a technology demonstrator is expected by November 2022, along with the feasibility study of the integrated oxygen service.
+A functional prototype of the concentrator has been built and a technology demonstrator is in development, along with the feasibility study of the integrated oxygen service.

 Our supporters and partners are indispensable to this project’s success.
 Working with partners including those of the local environment and end users, enables critical interdisciplinary skills and various perspectives.